-2020 TARGETS 2019 RESULTS 100% of L'Oréal products will have an improved environmental or social profile.
-Every time the Group creates or renovates a product, it will improve the product's environmental or social profile in at least one of the following criteria: of new or updated products have an improved environmental or social profile.
-79% • the new formula uses renewable raw materials that are sustainably sourced or derived from green chemistry; 59% of new or renovated products have an improved environmental profile due to a new formula incorporating renewable raw materials that are sustainably sourced or respect the principles of green chemistry.
-43% the new formula reduces the product's environmental footprint, particularly with regard to water use; 46 % of new or updated products have an improved environmental profile due to a new formula with a lower environmental footprint.
-48% • the new packaging has an improved environmental profile; 67% of new or renovated products have an improved environmental profile due to packaging with a lower environmental footprint.
-58% • the new product has a positive social impact.
+2020 TARGETS 2019 RESULTS 2018 RESULTS 100% of L'Oréal products will have an improved environmental or social profile.
+Every time the Group creates or renovates a product, it will improve the product's environmental or social profile in at least one of the following criteria: creates or renovates a product, it will improve the product's environmental or social profile in at least environmental or social profile.
+Every time the Group creates or renovates a product, it will improve the product's environmental or social profile in at least 85% of new or updated products have an improved environmental or social profile.
+79% the new formula uses renewable raw materials that are sustainably sourced or derived from green chemistry; 59% of new or renovated products have an improved environmental profile due to a new formula incorporating renewable raw materials that are sustainably sourced or respect the principles of green chemistry.
+43% 3 the new formula reduces the product's environmental footprint, particularly with regard to water use; 46% of new or updated products have an improved environmental profile due to a new formula with a lower environmental footprint.
+48% the new packaging has an improved environmental profile; 67% of new or renovated products have an improved environmental profile due to packaging with a lower environmental footprint.
+58% the new product has a positive social impact.
 40% of new or renovated products have an improved social profile as they notably incorporate raw materials from Solidarity Sourcing programmes.
 31%